SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 while trying to not hit any resources not created by the CAPI or terraform.
 It is the recommended way for doing cleanups if ``make clean`` fails.
-Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the cluster-API created resources and may thus be left.
+Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the Cluster API created resources and may thus be left.

 ### Make purge

 You can purge the whole project via ``make purge``.
-Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script or the cluster API.
+Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script or the Cluster API.
-It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
+It requires the [``ospurge``](https://opendev.org/x/ospurge) tool.
 Install it with ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``.

 ## Testing commands